dnsimple/dnsimple-support/content/articles/premium-domains.markdown

 ## What makes a Premium Domain valuable

 Premium domains appeal to specific businesses or groups of people providing them very with useful, specific domain names for their activities.
 Other times they are just popular keywords or a very well known combination of name and domain.
-This is better illustrated with an example:
+Registrars also consider every two or three leter new gTLDs as premium, there is value on being very short.

-For a company such us Heineken, owning the domain heineken.beer is a very powerful and concise way to market its activity, which as you may know is making and selling beers.
+All of this is better illustrated with an example: Paris is worldwide known as the city of love, the domain created as a combination of paris and love therefore paris.love is a very attractive one for marketeers, business in the city or even the city itself.

-## How can I register a Premium Domain with DNSimple?
+## How can I register or transfer a Premium Domain with DNSimple?

 When going to our register process, if you type a premium domain name, you'll see an alert informing that the domain is premium and the price itself.